 Orion Energy Systems Previews Preliminary FY 2023 Q3 Results, Updates FY 2023 Revenue Outlook and Provides Initial FY 2024 Revenue Growth Rate Expectation

-/EIN News/ -- MANITOWOC, Wis., Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Orion Energy Systems, Inc. (NASDAQ: OESX) (Orion Lighting), a provider of energy-efficient LED lighting and controls, maintenance services and electric vehicle (EV) charging station solutions, today announced preliminary results for its fiscal third quarter ended December 31, 2022 and updated its revenue outlook for the full fiscal year 2023 ending on March 31, 2023.
-Orion plans to report final Q3’23 results on Thursday, February 9th and to host an investor call that day at 10:00 a.m.
+MANITOWOC, Wis., Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Orion Energy Systems, Inc. OESX (Orion Lighting), a provider of energy-efficient LED lighting and controls, maintenance services and electric vehicle (EV) charging station solutions, today announced preliminary results for its fiscal third quarter ended December 31, 2022 and updated its revenue outlook for the full fiscal year 2023 ending on March 31, 2023.
+Orion plans to report final Q3'23 results on Thursday, February 9th and to host an investor call that day at 10:00 a.m.
 ET; details of the call will be announced separately.

 Orion's Q3'23 preliminary results reflect the continuation of delays in the initiation of certain large customer projects, as well as slower than expected activity in its electrical contractor distribution channel.
 While Orion believes its long-term growth prospects remain very favorable, current business and economic challenges could continue to impact the pace of projects, as well as new product and service opportunities.
 As a result, the Company is updating its outlook.